Armoured frog: Behaviour and ecology

 This species is associated with fast-flowing creeks and streams in rainforests in northern Queensland.
 The call for this species is unknown, but is likely to be similar to that of the closely related waterfall frog, (Litoria nannotis).
 Tadpoles of this species are undescribed, although they would theoretically look similar to those of L. nannotis–with a large oral disc and a streamlined body, an adaptation to fast-flowing streams.

 Conservation status

-This species, along with Taudactylus rheophilus, Taudactylus acutirostris, and some closely related species (including Litoria nannotis, Litoria nyakalensis, and Litoria rheocola) have also declined in flowing creeks in highland rainforests in the same general area inhabited by L. lorica around the early 1990s.
+This species, along with Taudactylus rheophilus, Taudactylus acutirostris, and some closely related species (including Mosleyia nannotis, Mosleyia nyakalensis, and Mosleyia rheocola) have also declined in flowing creeks in highland rainforests in the same general area inhabited by M. lorica around the early 1990s.
 The reason for decline of these species is not known, but the disease caused by chytrid fungus may be a factor.
 The relocated population was found to be infected with the fungus, but seems to have acquired some degree of resistance.

 It is listed as Critically Endangered on the IUCN Red List, and as Endangered under Queensland's Nature Conservation Act 1992.